jquense/teaspoon/README.md

 React TestUtils utils
 ========

 A simple jquery like api wrapper for the React TestUtils to make them a bit friendlier to use.

-The source is really tiny so check it out
+Updates for react 0.14, works with Stateless Components and you can scry and filter on DOM components as well.

 ```js
 var $r = require('react-testutil-query')